2024 Château Ausone

 chevron-down

-AND FIRST DISCOUNT VALID UNTIL 12/31/2026 - DELIVERY SPRING 2027
+A FIRST DISCOUNT VALID UNTIL 12/31/2026 - DELIVERY SPRING 2027

 Climate, location and terroir of Château Ausone

-The vineyards of Château Ausone cover 7 hectares and are located on a limestone plateau with an easterly orientation.
+Château Ausone's vineyards cover 7 hectares and are situated on an east-facing limestone plateau.
 The combination of limestone and clay ensures excellent drainage and minerality.
-In 2024, the growing season was influenced by a wet spring followed by a warm, dry summer.
+The 2024 growing season was influenced by a wet spring followed by a warm, dry summer.
 The vines benefited from deep roots in the limestone and protection from extreme drought.
-This resulted in a perfect ripening of the grapes while maintaining freshness and aromatic complexity.
+This resulted in perfect ripening of the grapes while retaining freshness and aromatic complexity.

 Grape varieties, harvest and vinification of Château Ausone 2024